 You are here

-The Career Development Center at Felician College is happy to serve all alumni free of charge.
+The Career Development Center at Felician University is happy to serve all alumni free of charge.
 Our services include:

-College Central Network is the place to go for all of your job and internship needs.
+Handshake is the place to go for all of your job and internship needs.
 Employers have posted several full-time and part-time jobs as well as internship opportunities for you.
-In addition, CCN has several informational resources to help you make the most of your job and internship search.
+In addition, Handshake has several informational resources to help you make the most of your job and internship search.
 Please take a moment to set up an account to explore all the possibilities.

 Strong Interest Inventory (self-assessment)

 Want to find the right career for you?
 One that aligns with your interests and personality?
 This self assessment not only helps you learn more about yourself, but will give you an idea of the right career path for you.

 Online Resume Resources